FDA Approved Light Therapy: 7 Science-Backed Treatments That Actually Work

 For light therapy to work effectively, you need the right intensity, duration, timing, and consistency in your treatment plan.

-The History of Light Therapy and FDA Regulation
+The History of Light Therapy FDA Regulation

 Light therapy isn’t a new concept—ancient Egyptians, Greeks, and Romans used sunlight for healing thousands of years ago.
 Modern phototherapy developed in the late 19th century when Nobel Prize winner Niels Ryberg Finsen successfully treated skin tuberculosis using concentrated light rays.